Federal Small Business Requirements

 Additionally, if your business has any intellectual property, you'll want to protect it by registering it with the USPTO, whether they're patents, copyrights or trademarks.
 And after you've registered your property, you need to vigilantly protect it on your own (the USPTO isn't an enforcement agency).

-Give Your Small Business the Best Chance at Success: Hire an Attorney
+Give Your Small Business the Best Chance at Success

 While you may be a brilliant entrepreneur, trying to decipher all the federal business law requirements can be confusing.
-A skilled lawyer can help you meet all the requirements and save you hours of lost productivity.
-Contact a local small business attorney today and learn how they can help you execute your business schemes with aplomb.
+Working through a reputable DIY business formation service or consulting with a skilled business lawyer can help you meet all the requirements and save you hours of lost productivity.